moonlight-stream/moonlight-windows/README.md

 Limelight is an open source implementation of NVIDIA's GameStream, as used by the NVIDIA Shield.
 We reverse engineered the Shield streaming software, and created a version that can be run on any Windows Phone device.

-Limelight will allow you to stream your full collection of games from your Windows PC to your Windows Phone device, in your own home, or over the internet.
+Limelight will allow you to stream your full collection of games from your Windows PC to your Windows Phone 8.1 device, in your own home, or over the internet.

 ##Features

-* Streams any of your games from your PC to your Android device
 * Automatically finds GameStream-compatible PCs on your network

 ##Features in development